quangis/quangis-web/README.md

 #### Algebra abstractor

 Each workflow in the workflow repository is enriched with a *transformation graph*.
-This is a directed acyclic graph, with core concepts of geographical information encoded as [CCT][cct] types at the nodes.
+This is a directed acyclic graph with core concepts of geographical information encoded as [CCT][cct] types at the nodes.
 The edges represent transformations between these concepts.

-These transformation graphs are constructed automatically.
-A workflow connects individual tool applications, and we have manually annotated the [tools][tls] with [CCT][cct] expressions that capture the underlying conceptual transformation.
-The [`transformation-algebra`][ta] library parses these expressions into subgraphs for every tool application.
-It then stitches them together, using type inference to find the most specific [CCT][cct] type at every node.
+These graphs are constructed automatically.
+We have manually annotated the [tools][tls] with [CCT][cct] expressions that capture the underlying conceptual transformation.
+A workflow connects individual tool applications, each of them now associated with a CCT expression that is parsed into a subgraph by the [`transformation-algebra`][ta] library.
+The library then stitches the subgraphs together, using type inference to find the most specific type at every node.

 #### Query formulator